dpc10ster/RJafrocBook/docs/09B-DBM-Analysis-SigTesting.md

 (\#eq:EffectOfCentering)
 \end{equation}

 This has the advantage that all confidence intervals are properly centered.
-The transformation is unnecessary if one uses the Wilcoxon as the figure-of-merit, as the pseudovalues calculated using the Wilcoxon as the figure of merit are automatically centered (it is left as an exercise for the reader to show that this statement is true).
+The transformation is unnecessary if one uses the Wilcoxon as the figure-of-merit, as the pseudovalues calculated using the Wilcoxon as the figure of merit are "naturally" centered, i.e.,

+$\theta_{ij} - Y'_{ij\bullet} = 0$

 *It is understood that, unless explicitly stated otherwise, all calculations from now on will use centered pseudovalues.*